- Integrating Jira in your Transifex Workflow With Zapier

 The setup process is thankfully straightforward, with Transifex’s support team available for advice.
 It’s perfect for small and large organizations alike, and it’s stress-free once you get it installed.

-You can also head over to the Transifex + Jira documentation here.
+You can also read more about the integration here or head over to the Transifex + Jira documentation.